 Once you have identified your topic:

 Specialized encyclopedias and other reference materials such as dictionaries and handbooks are useful for obtaining background information on a topic, in addition to helping you focus your topic and identify the main concepts, terms and keywords that describe your topic.
-These terms will become the keywords used when searching various resources (such as the Library catalogue, article indexes and databases) for books and articles.
+These terms will become the keywords used when searching various resources (such as Omni, article indexes and databases) for books and articles.

 The Sociology Subject Guide contains a section on recommended Encyclopedias and Dictionaries, available in print and/or online, including the following resources which are particularly useful for your coursework in SOCY 122: